Quansight/Quansight-website/apps/labs/posts/dataframe-interop-pycon-lit-2024.md

   raise unnecessarily in some versions.
 It's already used by the `seaborn` and `plotly` plotting libraries.
 - Converting from pandas: unreliable, don't use it.
-There are cases when the results are "garbage".
+There are cases when the results are garbage values.
 These have generally been fixed, and will be available in pandas 3.0.
 For now, however, if you're using the interchange protocol to convert to anything other pandas, then you may want to proceed with great care.